Thousands of people every year are suffering unnecessarily from a symptom that, once diagnosed, can be easily treated, says Kent surgeon.

-Kidney stones will occur in about 5% of people in the UK but in many cases will receive delayed diagnosed – causing sufferers to have to endure symptoms for much longer than necessary, according to Consultant Urologist, Mr Haider Syed.
+Kidney stones will occur in about 10% of people in the UK but in many cases will be wrongly diagnosed – causing sufferers to have to endure pain for much longer than necessary, according to Consultant Urologist Mr Tahir Bhat.

-Now, as part of Urology Awareness Month – which runs throughout September – Mr Syed, explains the signs to look out for to suggest you might have kidney stones.
+Now, as part of Urology Awareness Month – which runs throughout September – Mr Bhat, who practices at Spire Alexandra Hospital, is telling people what they should be looking out for as signs that they have kidney stones.

-He explained: “Patients often suffer with long term symptoms, varying from low level back pain, recurring urinary infections and blood in the urine.
-Unfortunately many are given antibiotics or pain killers, when what they really need is investigation for kidney stones”.
+He explained: “Patients often see their GP multiple times, with symptoms varying from low level back pain to recurring urinary infections.
+Unfortunately many are given antibiotics for an infection when what they really need is a simple x-ray.

-“Once these smaller stones are detected and identified they can, in many cases, be dealt with very quickly and painlessly using medication.
+“Once stones are detected and identified they can, in many cases, be dealt with very quickly and painlessly.
 However, until the stones are spotted and dealt with, the patient’s painful symptoms will continue.”

 If the stones are only small then patients may be given painkillers and advised to drink lots of water and they should pass through the body naturally.

-However, if surgical intervention is necessary then there are a number of modern procedures that can be carried out, including the use of laser in selective cases, for complete clearance of the stone.
+However, if surgical intervention is necessary then there are a number of procedures that can be carried out, including the use of ultrasound waves which break down the stones to allow them to be passed naturally.

-“In the case of very large stones then keyhole surgery may be required but this is very rarely the case,” said Mr Syed.
-“The main thing is, whatever their size, to get them properly investigated and treated as soon as possible so you can get back to a pain-free lifestyle.”
+“In the case of very large stones then open surgery may be required but this is very rarely the case,” said Mr Bhat.
+“The main thing is, whatever their size, to get them treated as soon as possible so you can get back to a pain-free lifestyle.”